Synchronised swimming: Construction

 There are varying techniques used in acrobatics.
 The featured swimmer, or the flyer, is the athlete who is lifted out of the water to perform poses or acrobatic movements.
 The featured swimmer will often need gymnastics and diving skills to perform high-difficulty acrobatics.
 They are supported by swimmers underneath the water who typically use eggbeater to generate the power to lift the flyer out of the water.

 Olympic Games

-The first Olympic demonstration of synchronized swimming was at the 1952 Olympic Games, where the Helsinki officials welcomed Katherine Curtis and lit a torch in her honour.
-Curtis died in 1980, but synchronized swimming did not become an official Olympic sport until the 1984 Summer Olympic Games.
-It was also not until 1968 that synchronized swimming became officially recognized by FINA as the fourth water sport next to swimming, platform diving and water polo.
+The first Olympic demonstration of synchronised swimming was at the 1952 Olympic Games, where the Helsinki officials welcomed Katherine Curtis and lit a torch in her honour.
+Curtis died in 1980, but synchronised swimming did not become an official Olympic sport until the 1984 Summer Olympic Games.
+It was also not until 1968 that synchronised swimming became officially recognised by FINA as the fourth water sport next to swimming, platform diving and water polo.

-From 1984 through 1992, the Summer Olympic Games featured solo and duet competitions, but they were both dropped in 1996 in favor of team competition.
+From 1984 through 1992, the Summer Olympic Games featured solo and duet competitions, but they were both dropped in 1996 in favour of team competition.
 At the 2000 Olympic Games, however, the duet competition was restored and is now featured alongside the team competition.
 At the 2024 Olympic Games, men were included in competition for the first time.
 Additionally, these games included a team acrobatic routine round.